 Habitat and Distribution

 The cane spider, a significant arachnid within its ecological niche, exhibits a broad range of distribution and habitats.
-These spiders are natives to tropical regions, thrive in diverse environments, and have shown a notable capacity to inhabit areas modified by human activity.
+These spiders are natives of tropical regions, thrive in diverse environments, and have shown a notable capacity to inhabit areas modified by human activity.

 Tropical Regions in Hawaii